bcnmy/docs/docs/Account/methods.md

 ### sendSignedUserOp( )

-This method is designed to handle user operations that have already been signed.
-These signed operations are sent directly to the bundler for on-chain processing.
+This method is designed to dispatch signed user operations to the bundler.
 This method is particularly useful when handling operations that have been grouped together with a multi-chain module, as it allows for the submission of these combined operations in a single request.

 **Usage**